Sweden Democrats: 2022 general election (since 2022)

 Ahead of the 2022 Swedish general election, the SD attempted to form a conservative grouping with the Moderates, Christian Democrats and the Liberals and requested ministerial posts in government should the right-wing bloc form a parliamentary majority.
 During the election, the SD campaigned to reduce asylum migration close to zero, stricter policies on work permits, lower energy bills and a tougher stance on gang violence with longer prison sentences.
 Preliminary results indicated that the Sweden Democrats had seen their strongest result to date and had overtaken the Moderates to become the second largest party with 20.6% of the vote.
 The result was confirmed after the election.

 In October 2022, the SD was allocated chairmanship of four parliamentary committees for the first time in the Riksdag with party secretary Richard Jomshof appointed to head the Justice Committee, Aron Emilsson the Committee on Foreign Affairs, Tobias Andersson the Committee on Industry and Trade, and Magnus Persson the Committee on the Labour Market.
 SD parliamentarians were appointed as international delegation leaders for the first time, with Markus Wiechel becoming chairman of the Swedish delegation to the Parliamentary Assembly of the Council of Europe, Björn Söder for the Organization for Security and Co-operation in Europe and Adam Marttinen the chairman of the joint-parliamentary group for Europol.

 The party also formed a deal with Moderate leader Ulf Kristersson to provide for the first time in their history parliamentary support to a Moderate Party-led government as part of the Tidö Agreement.
+In May 2023, SD representative Elsa Widding left the party after she was criticised for attending a conference organised by Searchlight.
+She remained as an independent politician voting with the SD group within the Tidö coalition.
+In 2025 the SD Riksdag group dropped to 70 MPs after Katja Nyberg and Sara-Lena Bjälkö both resigned from the party; Nyberg chose to leave the SD after receiving a drunk driving charge while Bjälkö left to join the Christian Democrats.
+In 2026 the SD group rose back up to 72 MPs after Moderate Party parliamentarians Arin Karapet and Marléne Lund Kopparklint defected to the Sweden Democrats.

+Ahead of the 2026 Swedish general election, the Liberals announced they had eliminated all red lines on cooperating with the Sweden Democrats in a future centre-right coalition becoming the last party in the Tidö Agreement to completely end the cordon sanitaire against the SD.
+Although both part of the Tidö coalition, the Liberals had previously opposed appointing SD politicians into cabinet roles before changing its stance in March 2026.
+The decision was supported by the Moderates and the Christian Democrats but it also prompted several Liberal politicians to quit the party in protest.
+That same month, Prime Minister Ulf Kristersson stated that he would include the SD in the cabinet and give the party ministerial duties should the right-wing bloc gain another majority.